17 Ancient Metagenomic Pipelines

 • The directory will also contain the output from the DASTool binning refinement if turned on

-• In the QC sub-directory of this folder, you will find the QUAST results on the genome bins (rather than raw contigs as above), as well as BUSCO/CheckM/GUNC MAG completeness estimates
+• In the QC sub-directory of this folder, we will find the QUAST results on the genome bins (rather than raw contigs as above), as well as BUSCO/CheckM/GUNC MAG completeness estimates

 • Prodigal / Prokka